-A. A campaign treasurer or deputy campaign treasurer may report funds derived from low-cost fundraising activities as such, in accordance with the provisions of subsection C of this section, in lieu of reporting such funds pursuant to Section 2.04.210; provided, that:
+A. A campaign treasurer or deputy campaign treasurer may report funds derived from low-cost fundraising activities as such, in accordance with the Office of th2-12.2City Clerk update the provisions of subsection C of this section, in lieu of reporting such funds pursuant to Section 2.04.210; provided, that:

-- The income resulting from the conduct of the activity is derived solely from either: (a) the retail sale of goods or services at prices that do not exceed a reasonable approximation of the fair market value of each item or service sold at the activity, or (b) a gambling operation licensed, conducted, or operated in accordance with the provisions of RCW Chapter 9.46; and - Any such fundraising activity conforms with such other standards as the Commission may adopt as rules under the Administrative Code (Chapter 3.02) to prevent frustration of the purposes of this chapter. - B. No person responsible for receiving money at such activity shall knowingly accept payment from a person of Twenty-five Dollars (\$25) or more unless the name and address of the person making such payment are obtained for disclosure in the report to be filed pursuant to subsection C of this section. - C. On the report of deposit of the funds derived from a low-cost fundraising activity, in accordance with Section 2.04.180, the campaign treasurer or a deputy campaign treasurer making the deposit shall include the following information: - The date on which the activity occurred; - The location at which the activity occurred: - precise description fundraising methods used in the activity; - The monetary value of wagers made and prizes distributed for winning wagers, where appropriate; - The name and address of each person who contributed goods or services to the candidate or political committee for sale at the activity if the fair market value of the goods or services contributed equals Twenty-five Dollars (\$25) or more in the aggregate from such person, together with a precise description of each item or service contributed and its estimated market value; and - The name and address of each person whose identity can be ascertained and who makes payments to the candidate or political committee at such activity of Twenty-five Dollars (\$25) or more.
+The income resulting from the conduct 1. of the activity is derived solely from either: (a) the retail sale of goods or services at prices that do not exceed a reasonable approximation of the fair market value of each item or service sold at the activity, or (b) a gambling operation licensed, conducted, or operated in accordance with the provisions of RCW Chapter 9.46; and

-C, contact the Office of th{2-12.2}City Clerk (Seattle 6-99)
+Any such fundraising activity con-2. forms with such other standards as the Commission may adopt as rules under the Administrative Code (Chapter 3.02) to prevent frustration of the purposes of this chapter.

+B. No person responsible for receiving money at such activity shall knowingly accept payment from a person of Twenty-five Dollars (\$25) or more unless the name and address of the person making such payment are obtained for disclosure in the report to be filed pursuant to subsection C of this section.

+C. On the report of deposit of the funds derived from a low-cost fundraising activity, in accordance with Section 2.04.180, the campaign treasurer or a deputy campaign treasurer making the deposit shall include the following information:

+The date on which the activity oc-1. curred:

+2. The location at which the activity occurred:

+precise description of 3. А the fundraising methods used in the activity;

+4. The monetary value of wagers made and prizes distributed for winning wagers, where appropriate;

+The name and address of each person 5. who contributed goods or services to the candidate or political committee for sale at the activity if the fair market value of the goods or services contributed equals Twenty-five Dollars (\$25) or more in the aggregate from such person, together with a precise description of each item or service contributed and its estimated market value; and c referet

+The name and address of each person 6. whose identity can be ascertained and who makes payments to the candidate or political committee at such activity of Twenty-five Dollars (\$25) or more. c, contact ulv

-(Ord.
+Seattle Municipal Code (Ord.
 117308 § 9, 1994: Ord.
 116368 § 14, 1992; Ord.
 111223 § 6, 1983; Ord.
 106653 § 6, 1977.)